brandonjaipersaud/Unbias_mkdocs/README.md

 cd <project_directory>
 mkdocs serve
 ```
-You can then view documentation locally at: localhost:8000
+You can then view documentation locally at: localhost:8000.
+My general workflow is to first make local changes, and when I'm satisfied I do `git push` which will reflect the changes in the live site.

 ### Making Changes